 We began our breeding program under the guidance of Dr. Karen Rogers, a well known and respected Havana Brown breeder and Veterinarian in the United States.
 We have also been fortunate enough to have benefited from the wisdom of other well known and respected Havana Brown breeders, with decades of breeding experience, who have many healthy offspring living with their loving families around the world.
 Our cats are from proven strong genetic lines with diversity to maintain health.

-We follow research by the WINN Feline Foundation , Cornell and U.C.
+We follow research by the WINN Feline Foundation, Morris Animal Foundation , Cornell Vet School, U.C.
 Davis, UW Wisconsin School of Vet Med and University of Illinois, Mississippi State and Kansas State Vet Schools in addition to University of Glasgow Vet school.
 We utilize their disease research and best practices in the breeding, vaccination and healthcare of our cats.
 Sometimes this alone seems like a full time job!

 We have an open cattery and potential kitten owners are always invited to come and visit with us and our cats/kittens, meet the parents and see the loving environment we provide for our cats in our small cattery.
 We make a point of meeting all potential owners before our kittens are placed.
 We have only one or two litters each year and do not breed for profit.
 As anyone who has a small cattery and exhibits their cats can tell you, it is an expensive hobby with no financial gain.
 We breed because of our love and passion for the Havana Brown and with the hope that we are able to share the wonder of this exceptional breed with other families around the world who have the same appreciation for the art which is CAT.

 If you would like to know more about the Havana Brown or would be interested in bringing one into your home, please contact us at:

-COMPOSERCAT Havana Browns on Facebook, through our website blog or LeAnnRupy@yahoo.com.
+Follow COMPOSERCAT Havana Browns on Facebook, through our website, blog or LeAnnRupy@gmail.com.

 You can also see many videos of our cats and kittens on YouTube on the ComposerCat channel.